-Two young girls involved in Tauranga hostage situation discharged from hospital
+Tauranga hostage tragedy: Two girls released from hospital

 A man was shot dead by police yesterday following a 15-hour standoff after holding three children hostage with a machete inside a Bellevue property.
 He has been described as a "bit of a recluse" by one neighbour.

-Two of the children, aged 4 and 6, were carried to safety in the arms of armed police moments after the man was shot dead.
+Two of the children, aged 4 and 6, were carried to safety by armed police moments after the man was shot dead.

 Both were rushed to an ambulance before being taken to Tauranga Hospital with minor injuries.